-From portfolio development to grant writing and everything in between, this course helps creatives unpack the nuts and bolts of navigating a career as a working artist.
-Everything But The Art: The Business of Creativity is a five-week course which covers everything you need to build a foundation for your future.
+From portfolio development to grant writing and everything in between, this Learn at Your Own pace course helps creatives unpack the nuts and bolts of navigating a career as a working artist.
+Everything But The Art: The Business of Creativity is an 8-hour course that covers everything you need to build a foundation for your future.
 Each class features a different expert in the fields of arts administration, funding, and creative development.
 By the end of this course, you will build a comprehensive framework to present your work, promote your digital presence, fund your projects, and sustain your practice.

 Experience Level: This course welcomes emerging artists to mid-career looking to develop their professional development.

 • Computer with an internet connection

 • All course materials will be provided for students.

 Week 1 • Portfolio Development: Taught by Mirabelle Jones